GSA-TTS/touchpoints-site/terms.md

         </li>
         <li>
           Touchpoints provides the ability for agency Service Managers to “flag” survey submissions in the event they contain spam, irrelevant, or abusive content.
-Flagged responses will be omitted from the online Submissions table viewable in Touchpoints, and excluded from downloadable CSV reports.
 Records of these submissions may be retained by GSA in audit logs for security compliance and applicable data retention policies.

         </li>
         <li>
           GSA will retain survey instrument and submission data as advised in the following record